top of page

 Fi_Primary_Logo_RGB_POS.png

-Our story explores themes such as: Asian family structures & responsibilities, intergenerational identities and trauma, addiction and its connection to mental health.
+Surrender explores themes such as: Asian family structures & responsibilities, intergenerational identities and trauma, addiction and its connection to mental health.

 Short Film Screening Highlights Include: